Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Results and Discussion

 \addvspace{3pt} \fbox{ }

-The success rates in C were considerably lower for all models, with {\tt codestral} achieving 88.97\% and {\tt llama-3} reaching 83.08\%.
-This lower performance can be attributed to strict C requirements for accurate memory management, header file inclusion, and model failures in solving a few tasks in C. {\tt claude-3.5} and {\tt GPT-4o} performed slightly below {\tt codestral} with success rates of 88.72\% and 87.69\% respectively.
-These results emphasize the need for targeted improvements in AI code generation to address the demanding syntax, header file inclusion, and memory management requirements.
+Success rates in C were notably lower across all models, with {\em claude-3.5} achieving the highest at 84.2\%, followed by {\em GPT-4o} at 81.1\%, {\em gemini-1.5} at 77.0\%, {\em codestral} at 73.7\%, and {\em llama-3} at 72.9\%.
+This performance gap can be attributed to C's stricter requirements, including manual memory management, explicit type declarations, and the mandatory inclusion of standard headers.
+These findings underscore the need for targeted enhancements in LLM-based code generation to better address the syntactic rigor and low-level control demanded by the C programming language.